Iwahig Prison and Penal Farm

-Iwahig Prison and Penal Farm in Puerto Princesa City, Palawan, Philippines is one of seven operating units of the Bureau of Corrections under the Department of Justice.
+Iwahig Prison and Penal Farm in Puerto Princesa, Palawan, Philippines is one of seven operating units of the Bureau of Corrections under the Department of Justice.
+Currently, it houses some 4,000 inmates.

 History

 American territorial period

 The Spanish regime had earlier designated Puerto Princesa, Palawan as a place where offenders sentenced to banishment were exiled, often as a death sentence due to the endemic malaria.
 Yet, the facility was established only during the American occupation.
 Governor Luke Wright authorized the establishment of a penal colony in the province of Palawan on November 16, 1904.
 This penal settlement, which originally comprised an area of 22 acres, served as a depository for prisoners who could not be accommodated at the Bilibid Prison in Manila.
 A prison facility was created by the American military in the rain forest of Puerto Princesa.
-Lieutenant George Wolfe, a member of the U.S. expeditionary force was the prison's first superintendent.
+Lieutenant George Wolfe, a member of the U.S. expeditionary force, was the prison's first superintendent.

 William Cameron Forbes, in his capacity as Secretary of Commerce and Police (1904–1909), conceived of the Palawan penal colony following the model of the George Junior Republic.
 According to Forbes, "The plan is to give these prisoners an opportunity to cultivate little lots of land for good conduct and industry."
 Three classes of colonists were established, the lowest being the newly arrived convicts, followed by a middle class living in the Home Zone on a two-hectare plot where they could build a house and live with their family, and finally the top class living in the Free Zone, also with 2 hectares of land.
 The first group of 61 convicts arrived in Nov.
 1904, with the population reaching 313 prisoners in June 1905, and 446 in June 1908, plus 20 families.